phaubertin/jinue/doc/cmdline.md

 Integer option values can be specified as a decimal number without any leading zero (e.g. `42` but not `042`) or as an hexadecimal number prepended with `0x` (e.g. `0x3f8`).

+### Initial Program Path - `init`

+Path to initial program in extracted initial RAM disk.

+Type: string

+The user space loader loads this executable binary as the initial process.
+It must be an ELF binary.

+The default for this option is `/sbin/init`.

 ### Kernel Panic Action - `on_panic`